Kenneth-Macharia/Learning/README.md

 # Learning and Practice
-This repository contains my learning notes and exercises, as I learn various technologies.
+This repository contains my coding notes and exercises, as I learn various technologies.